 7. Exercise on your time.
-Health experts say you need at least 150 minutes of exercise each week, but try telling that to your crazy schedule.
+Health experts say you need at least 150 minutes of exercise a week, plus weight training at least twice a week, but try telling that to your crazy schedule.
 It's a lot harder to make excuses when your workout is convenient.
 If you work too late to get to a gym, keep a set of weights at home.
-Buy a couple of workout DVDs you can pop in after the kids are asleep.
-Aim to get in 30 minutes a day.
-If you can’t do that all at once, break exercise sessions up into 10- or 15-minute bursts.
+If you can't do 30 minutes at once, break exercise sessions up into 10- or 15-minute bursts.

 8. Get addicted to exercise.
 Your workout should be just as much a habit as brushing your teeth or eating breakfast.
 When you make it part of your routine, you won't even have to think about it.
 It may take a few months, but exercise can be a regular feature in your daily schedule.

 9. Don't play the blame game.
 So what if you missed a week at the gym and polished off a couple of ice cream pints over the weekend?
 That was the past.
 You have a chance to atone by getting back into your routine today.

 10. Set realistic goals.
 You're not going to skim off 10 pounds in a week, so just forget about it.
 Aim for something that’s easier to achieve.
 Increase your workout schedule from 2 to 3 days a week, or exercise for 15 more minutes each time.

 11. Log on.
 Keep a fitness journal or use an app to track your progress -- for example, how much you run, walk, or lift and the calories you burn.